awslabs/sockeye/README.md

 ## Documentation

-TODO(mdenkows): Update for Sockeye 3
+TODO(migration): Update for Sockeye 3

 For information on how to use Sockeye, please visit [our documentation](https://awslabs.github.io/sockeye/).